-These water and sewer rates are increased by 50% for customers outside the City limits in both Leon County and Wakulla County.
-Effective October 1, 2012, both water and sewer rates are automatically adjusted annually by the Consumer Price Index.
+At that time, water and sewer rates were increased by 50% for customers outside the City limits in both Leon County and Wakulla County.
+Effective October 1, 2012, both water and sewer rates were automatically adjusted annually by the Consumer Price Index.